What is PDR? Paintless Dent Repair vs. Traditional Repair

 What is Paintless Dent Repair (PDR)?

-PDR is perfect for:
+PDR is great for:

-Small to medium dents
+Small to medium sized dents

 Hail damage

-Door dings where the paint hasn’t cracked
+Door dings without paint cracks

 What is Traditional Dent Repair?